epfl-radio-astro/pypeline/docs/install/manual.rst

 Manual installation
 ###################

-This pages illustrates how to install ``bluebild++`` in a standard HPC environment where we assume that standard software are available via modules.
+This pages illustrates how to install ``bluebild++`` in a standard HPC environment where we assume that standard software and libraries are available via modules.
 It is based on the environment that is currently available on EPFL's GPU cluster `izar <https://www.epfl.ch/research/facilities/scitas/hardware/izar/>`_.

-For the sake of simplicity, every installation is made in a root location referred to as ``$PROJ_ROOT`` hereinafter.
+.. note:: For the sake of simplicity, every installation is made in a root location
+          referred to as ``$PROJ_ROOT`` hereinafter.

 .. _modules: